cridder/property-wizard-formulas/README.md

 - is a end user of [PropertyWizard](https://apps.autodesk.com/en/Publisher/PublisherHomepage?ID=K3XURSQAXDBW).
 - pays for [PropertyWizard](https://apps.autodesk.com/en/Publisher/PublisherHomepage?ID=K3XURSQAXDBW) personally.
 - does not profit (receive $) from this site.
 - is not sponsored and/or associated with [David Wood Design Ltd.](https://davidwooddesign.com/).
-[David Wood Design Ltd.](https://davidwooddesign.com/) other than being a customer
+[David Wood Design Ltd.](https://davidwooddesign.com/) other than being a customer.
 - cannot be held liable for any formula hosted here.
 - assumes no liability, supplies no trademark, and provides no warranty on this sites content.